andrewharmellaw/facilitating-software-architecture/site/supportingmaterial/index.markdown

 ### Chapter 16 - On Leadership
 * [Why “Autonomous” Teams Don’t Realize Their Full Acountabilities](/autonomous-teams-and-accountabilities/).

+## "What is the Architecture Advice Process and How to Use It?"
+A [talk and curated set of relavant resources](what-is-the-arch-advice-process) to help you start out with the AAP.

 ## Talks, Panels and Interviews About Facilitating Software Architecture
 * [Decentralizing Architectural Decisions with the Architecture Advice Process](https://www.infoq.com/news/2026/03/architecture-advice-process/) - first Q&A with InfoQ's Ben Linders
 * [Better Architectural Decision Making for Everyone](https://www.case-podcast.org/60-the-architecture-advice-process) - some super deep dives on the "Conversations about Software Engineering" podcast